tnowak22/e50/rpi/README.md

 Start by navigating to and opening `/boot/config.txt` and at the very end add the following: `dtoverlay=dwc2`.

 Then, edit `/boot/cmdline.txt` and add: `modules-load=dwc2,g_ether` after "rootwait."
 This file is particular about formatting and spacing, so take caution when editing this file.
+The contents of the file should all be on a single line with a single space between each option listed.

 Next, ensure that there is an empty file called `ssh` in the the `/boot/` directory.
 We have finished making the necessary changes to the OS.
 We can now replace the micro-SD into the Raspberry Pi and boot it up.&#x20;

 If you are connecting from a Windows PC, then the [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US) from Apple are needed to connect the Raspberry Pi via ssh.

-Finally, we can connect to the Raspberry Pi through ssh from the PC using:\\
+Finally, we can connect to the Raspberry Pi through ssh from the PC using:

 ```bash
 ssh pi@raspberrypi.local